slerman12/UnifiedML/README.md

 </summary>
 <br>

-In UnifiedML, replays are an efficient accelerated storage format for data that support both static and dynamic (changing/growing) datasets.
+**In UnifiedML, replays are an efficient accelerated storage format for data that support both static and dynamic (changing/growing) datasets.**

-Think of them as Pytorch DataLoaders/Datasets but with extra features (truly-shared RAM with adaptive hard-disk memory-mapping and support for both static and expanding data sizes, as well as saving stats about the data for standardization, normalization, etc.).
+**Think of them as Pytorch DataLoaders/Datasets but with extra features** (truly-shared RAM with adaptive hard-disk memory-mapping and support for both static and expanding data sizes and re-writable memory, as well as saving stats about the data for standardization, normalization, etc.).

-By default, classify tasks are offline, so you don't have to worry about manually loading or saving replays.
+> &#9432; By default, classify tasks are offline, so you don't have to worry about manually loading or saving replays.
 This is done automatically and non-redundantly (see below for how to disable).
 Only online tasks may redundantly create new replays (if ```replay.load=true``` is not set) or potentially delete existing replays (if ```replay.save=true``` is not set).
 Newly created RL replays save uniquely w.r.t. a date-time and the most recent will be loaded if ```replay.load=true```.

 You can disable the use of replays with ```stream=true```, which just sends data to the Agent directly from the environment.
 In RL, this is equivalent to on-policy training.
 In classification, it means you'll just directly use the Pytorch Dataset, without all the fancy replay features and accelerations.